alanorwick/mosaic/README.md

 You just installed foreign software into your cluster in order to enhance it.
 That's how we think tomorrows's systems will be built: by combining foreign sub systems, made of cloud native bundles (YAMLs + images, i.e K8s).

 The first step in that vision is to bring true introspection to cloud native bundles.
-So we can know and trust what what we install.
-What's it running?
-How much will it cost to run?
-Who does it talk?
+So we can know and trust what we install.
+What's running inside?
+How much will it cost to host?
+Who connections is it making?
 MOSAIC is a first step in that direction.

 ## Getting involved